-All of this activity would not have been possible without the continued hard work and support from many within the University and across the wider community.
-We always welcome anyone who would like to come along to listen to specific talks, visit the Museum or get more involved with the FHSC Historical Society and the Riverside Museum in any way, so please contact Roger Whiteley (email@example.com if you would like find out more.
+We look forward to another exciting year in 2016 and always welcome anyone who would like to come along to listen to the free talks, visit the Museum or get more involved with the FHSC Historical Society and the Riverside Museum in any way.
+Please contact Roger Whiteley (email@example.com or 01244 511619) if you would like find out more.

-The FHSC Historical Society has also gathered a selection of curiosities from the world of medicine, nursing, midwifery and social work for display in the Riverside Museum at the University of Chester.
+The FHSC Historical Society has gathered a selection of curiosities from the world of medicine, nursing, midwifery and social work for display in the Riverside Museum at the University of Chester.
 The everyday and unusual objects from these fields of study and practice forms a permanent collection based at the Riverside Campus.

 Society members Stan Murphy and Colin Jones brought the majority of the collection from the former Deva Hospital to its new home at the institution and have been the driving force behind the development of the collection since then, inspiring volunteers with their infectious dedication and enthusiasm.
 Dr Lisa Peters and Ian McKay from Learning and Information Systems, both librarians with expertise in museum development, have ensured that the collection was developed according to museum protocol and their support has been invaluable.
 They, and other volunteers, including Anne Naylor, Claire Chatterton, Professor Dorothy Marriss and Penny Davies were thanked by the University’s Vice-Chancellor Professor Tim Wheeler at a private launch for their efforts.
 The collection will also provide a forum for teaching and research and there are plans for themed exhibitions to take place.
 It is also continuing to grow and develop with generous donations from Chester and further afield.